hazel410/balatroGay_hotfix/README.md

 (fixes instances in the original from FosterBarnes where straight was not changed)

+# TODO
+when leveling up jupiter from a skip tag, the animation shows "Straight"

 # How do I install the mod?
 ## Windows
 1. Install [Steammodded](https://github.com/Steamopollys/Steamodded)